Liberal–National Coalition

-The Liberal–National Coalition, commonly known simply as the Coalition or the LNP, (Note: The abbreviation "LNP" is used both for the federal Coalition and for the merged Queensland-based branch of the alliance, the Liberal National Party.) is an alliance of centre-right to right-wing political parties that forms one of the two major groupings in Australian federal politics.
-Its two members are the Liberal Party of Australia and the National Party of Australia (previously known as the Country Party and the National Country Party).
-The Coalition and its main opponent, the Australian Labor Party (ALP), are often regarded as operating in a two-party system.
+The Liberal–National Coalition, commonly known as the Coalition or the LNP, (Note: The abbreviation "LNP" is used both for the federal Coalition and for the merged Queensland-based branch of the alliance, the Liberal National Party.) is an alliance of liberal conservative and centre-right political parties in Australia.
+Its primary members are the Liberal Party of Australia and the National Party of Australia (previously known as the Country Party and the National Country Party).
+It is one of the two major groupings in Australian politics, and its main rival is the Australian Labor Party.
+The Coalition was last in government federally from 2013 to 2022.

-The Coalition has existed in some form since 1923, initially involving the Liberal Party's predecessors the Nationalist Party and United Australia Party.
+The Coalition has existed in some form since 1923, initially involving the Liberal Party's predecessors, the Nationalist Party and United Australia Party.
 It has historically been a stable alignment for long periods in both government and opposition, including at three elections where the Liberal Party won enough seats to govern in its own right.
-The Coalition was last in government federally from 2013 to 2022.
-The stability between both the Liberal and National parties (and their predecessors) has been punctuated by six breaks in the agreement, including the 1931, 1934 and 1987 federal elections which the parties contested separately.
-Most recently, the National Party withdrew from the Coalition for a brief period following the 2025 election, before a new agreement was reached and the alliance was resumed.
+The stability between the parties (and their predecessors) has been punctuated by seven breaks in the agreement, including the 1931, 1934 and 1987 federal elections, which the parties contested separately.
+Its longest iteration spanned 38 years after its reestablishment in 1987, which was followed by its shortest iteration of under a year after the eight-day split in the aftermath of the 2025 election, which itself was brought to an end on 22 January 2026 after the National Party again left the union.
+The Coalition reunited on 8 February 2026.